top of page

 He came to France an immigrant and left an exile – but, in a career spanning just 35 years, he became general, consul and emperor.

-How did Napoleon’s name come to be synonymous with brilliance, legend and glory despite displaying opportunistic and manipulative tendencies, and repeatedly deserting those who followed him?
-Two hundred years after his defeat, what lessons can we learn from his successes and his failures?
+Napoleon’s name came to be synonymous with enormous ambition, military genius and national glory.
+Two hundred years after his death, what lessons can we learn from his rise and fall?

-As the world marked the 200th anniversary of the Battle of Waterloo (on the 18th June 2015), this fascinating study on leadership and power tackles the questions that continue to intrigue and mystify.
-As now, power was gained and held by political manipulation, patronage, fear, putsch, charisma, popular vote and the new idea of meritocracy.
-Waterloo 200 years ago...
+This fascinating study on leadership and power tackles the questions that continue to intrigue and mystify.
+As now, power was gained and held by political manipulation, patronage, fear, putsch, charisma, populism and the ideal of meritocracy.

-Through the inclusion of Reflections and Questions, Stephanie Jones and Jonathan Gosling highlight some important lessons for current and future managers and leaders.
-This book is a must-read for students of leadership, practicing managers and leaders, and anyone with an interest in Napoleon, his rise to power and his ultimate defeat.
+Through a series of 8 episodes in Napoleon’s career, enriched by Reflections and Questions, Stephanie Jones and Jonathan Gosling highlight some important lessons for current and future managers and leaders.
+This book is a must-read for students of leadership, practicing managers and leaders, and anyone with an interest in Napoleon, his rise to power, his command of the global stage and his ultimate defeat.

 COMMENTS FROM OUR READERS